machufay/Civic-Link/README.md

 - reposition the submit form so it's maneuverable (look at backend notes below)

 Backend:
 - Lock in map markers onto map when press submit
-- make home-page display map uneditable
+- make home-page display map uneditable (Already done?)
-- Make adding a description possible
+- Make adding a description possible (DONE)

 - make way to edit submission
+   - I dont have enough time to make this a feature
 - ~~Location doesn't work~~
 - ~~Find way to allow user to submit google coords~~
 - ~~Create login backend (w/ node.js and host it to the internet using a free site like Render)~~